-It’s important to distinguish between two types of content personalization: history based and in session.
+It’s important to distinguish between two types of search personalization: history-based and in-session.

-History-based personalization is when the platform knows the user—either because the user is logged in or because they peruse the site often.
-In this case, the platform collects information about user intent over time, getting to know them from their past searches and site activity.
+1. History-based personalization is when the platform knows the user-either because the user is logged in or because they peruse the site often.
+In this case, the platform collects information about user intent over time, building its knowledge base, getting to know them from their past searches and site activity.
 As it collects this information, it builds a knowledge graph of user behavior signals.
-And enriches the user profile with every new interaction, and possibly putting this user into a certain engagement category that the algorithm deems appropriate.
+And enriches the user profile with every new interaction.
+Often, users are added to engagement groups on the guidance or recommendation of the personalization algorithm.

 While this can be a fantastic way to create a relevant digital experience, the reality for most eCommerce businesses is that this isn’t feasible.
 Most users, even if they create a profile, don’t return often enough to build a rich user profile.
 But that doesn’t mean smaller players can’t achieve personalization.
 AI-powered eCommerce platforms have another way to offer users personalized search results.

 Think about it this way: If history-based personalization is comparable to shopping in a neighborhood store where they’ve known you and your family for years, in-session personalization is like going to a welcoming new store on the block and interacting with a very intuitive and attentive seller who makes every effort to learn about your needs and preferences at that point in time.

 How Do You Determine User Intent?

 In a nutshell, session-based personalization means gaining insight from every action your user takes on your site to learn more about what they’re looking for.
-As users make choices, their clicks and queries are used to shape their experience, bringing them to the right outcome faster.
+As users make choices, their clicks and queries are used to improve their personalized experience, nudging them to the right outcome faster.
 The overall result is a highly personalized experience.

 There are several ways to gain insight into the user’s intent without any background information.

 Time And Location

 Right from the start, the system can start personalizing the user’s session with intent data based on the time of their visit and their location.